shsaha2024/AgentEval-RAG/README.md

 # AgentEval-RAG

 AgentEval-RAG is an open-source, production-style **agentic RAG backend** for grounded question answering over technical documentation.
-It is designed to show how a retrieval system evolves into a modular AI engineering platform: reproducible corpus ingestion, containerized pgvector-based semantic retrieval, FastAPI service endpoints, and a LangGraph workflow for query routing, retrieval, reranking, and answer generation.
+It is designed to show the evolution of a retrieval system into a modular AI engineering platform: reproducible corpus ingestion, containerized pgvector-based semantic retrieval, FastAPI service endpoints, and a LangGraph workflow for query routing, retrieval, reranking, and answer generation.

 The current version already supports:
 - Open-source document download and preprocessing